"I find your little game amusing. Checkmate."

 "Come in."
 They walk forward and come to stand on the trap doors above the shark pit.

 The HR manager gets straight to the point.
-You like that quality in a manager; it is probably the reason you have kept this one so long.
+You like that quality in a manager; it is probably why you have kept this one so long.
 "Master, the employees are trying to form a union."

 "Which ones?" you ask tersely.
 Probably the lab workers.
 You've always been soft on them, unlike with your secret army.
 A few aptly timed executions should clear the matter up.